Surprising Animal Color Abnormalities

 The presence of excessive amounts of melanins (dark pigments) can cause light-colored bird feathers to vary from brown to black.
 Melanism is less common than albinism and leucism.

-Eastern chipmunks are known for their stripes, but this all-black animal is the rare exception to the rule.
 When creatures are much darker than is typical for their species, it’s because they have more melanin—a group of dark pigments—in their skin, feathers, or fur.
 The resulting condition is called melanism.

 A bird with a decreased amount of pigmentation resulting in a pale or washed-out appearance has a condition, referred to by Dr. P.A.
 Buckley, an avian geneticist, as dilution.